conterra/mapapps-featureinfo-highlight/README.md

 # FeatureInfo Highlight
-This bundle highlights features for which a pop up was opened.
+This bundle highlights the geometry of a feature whose information is displayed in a popup.

 When using map.apps line 4 it is only needed when creating apps with MapServer Layers but not when using WebGL rendering and Feature Layers.